 About RCE Greater Western Sydney

-The United Nations' endorsed Regional Centre of Expertise on Education for Sustainable Development – Greater Western Sydney (RCE-GWS) has over 25 regional partners.
+The Regional Centre of Expertise on Education for Sustainable Development – Greater Western Sydney (RCE-GWS) network has a range of educational regional partners.
 All stakeholders are committed to the RCE vision of building collaborative and innovative platforms for transformative teaching and learning.
 Four interwoven regional challenges have been identified for GWS:

 - Transitioning to a low carbon economy